House of Representatives

 Imagine if the Democrats in 2007, having just regained control of the Congress, had decided to go to the mat against the Bush tax cuts.
 Imagine that they voted repeatedly to repeal them.
 They tried to delay implementation.
 They linked repeal to debt ceiling legislation.
 And while most of them knew better than to shut down the government over marginal tax rates, for a group critical to Nancy Pelosi’s majority, repeal had become a matter of religion.

 There’s nothing Democrats can do about gerrymandering, so here’s a radical proposal: Let’s turn our attention to whether Democrats are poised to capitalize on the opportunities that do exist in the House.
-Because for all the talk about gerrymandering, there are still 17 House Republicans in districts carried by President Obama.
-And there are another 17 districts that Romney carried by less than 3 points, and still a handful more of even redder districts where weak GOP incumbents won reelection by a narrow margin.

 Yesterday, that venerable institution, the U.S. House of Representatives, passed yet another Republican-backed bill that will never become law.
 No, it’s not their thirty-eighth attempt to repeal Obamacare, though that’s surely around the corner.
-It’s a restriction on abortion that flies in the face of Roe v.